Paul Laxalt: Personal life

 Laxalt was married in 1946 to Jackalyn Ross (1927–2004), the daughter of John Rolly Ross, who was a federal judge in Nevada.
 The couple had five daughters (Gail, Sheila, Michelle, Kevin, and Kathleen) and one son (John Paul).
 They divorced in 1972.
 Laxalt was married to his second wife, Carol, until his death.
 She had one daughter (Denise) from a previous marriage.
 After he retired from the Senate, Paul and Carol Laxalt continued to reside in northern Virginia.
 Laxalt had twelve grandchildren and four great-grandchildren.

 In 1978, Laxalt's daughter Michelle had a son, Adam Laxalt, with Laxalt's then-Senate colleague, Pete Domenici of New Mexico.
 Michelle Laxalt raised Adam as a single parent.
 Adam Laxalt's paternity was not publicly acknowledged by his parents until 2013.
-At that time, Domenici acknowledged that Laxalt was his son and was born as a result of an extramarital liaison.
+At that time, Domenici acknowledged that Laxalt was his son and was born as a result of an extramarital affair.
 Laxalt's grandson Adam served as Attorney General of Nevada from 2015 to 2019.
-In the 2022 midterm elections Adam narrowly lost his bid to unseat Catherine Cortez Masto, the incumbent United States Senator from Nevada.
+In the 2022 midterm elections, Adam narrowly lost his bid to unseat Catherine Cortez Masto, the incumbent United States Senator from Nevada.